binguimath/binguimath.github.io/Course_2024_ACFT.md

 ## Schedule

-- 9/13 Introduction to CPT symmetry, the Bisognano-Wichmann theorem in QFT, and their relationship to the Tomita-Takesaki theory in operator algebras.
+- 9/13 Introduction to the CPT symmetry in QFT, and its relationship to the Tomita-Takesaki theory in operator algebras.

 - 9/20 Review of important results about unbounded operators.